 A good floor plan should be one of the first steps you take that helps avoid simple mistakes when moving that can cause undue stress.
 Knowing that your furniture will actually fit through the doors is just one example!

 If you create a floor plan that contains the exact size and shape of your furniture, you’ll be able to decide prior to your downsize house move where all items will go.
-This accuracy will save you a great deal of time when you physically move, and if you make a copy of the plan you can give it to your movers so they know exactly where to place everything on arrival.
+This accuracy will save you a great deal of time when you physically move, and if you make a copy of the plan, you can give it to your movers, so they know exactly where to place everything on arrival.

 Structure your packing

-Good quality moving boxes are a real asset here as strong outer cases will help protect the items inside.
+Good quality moving boxes are a real asset here, as strong outer cases will help protect the items inside.
 You can save time by colour coding these boxes with coloured stickers that relate to specific rooms.
 This identification means that boxes can be out in the right location, to begin with, when you move into your new home.

-Pack the boxes carefully without leaving empty space that can potentially cause damage – use linens, towels, or clothing to fill the gaps.
+Pack the boxes carefully without leaving empty spaces that can potentially cause damage – use linens, towels, or clothing to fill the gaps.
 Fill saucepans and other sealable containers with small items, and remember to safely wrap knives and sharp objects with cloths and use a rubber band to secure them.

 An alternative is to use a professional packing service where the task is carried out by skilled and insured packers.
 This is particularly useful when you need help with moving antiques or fragile items that need additional protection.